sagemath/trac_to_gh/Issue 5480.md

 }
 ```

-Changing assignee from was to justin.
+Changing assignee from @williamstein to justin.